alpqr/qrhinanovg/README.md

 A bunch of NanoVG features are not exercised and so not tested; should port the full upstream demo some day.

-Below is a minimal, complete QRhiWidget-based application with a rotation red rectangle:
+Below is a minimal, complete QRhiWidget-based application with a rotating red rectangle:

 ```
 #include <QApplication>